claudiumihait/pizza-order-prototype/README.md

 ### Description ###

+_Note: This application was created as a learning project to practice JavaScript development skills and is not intended for actual commercial use._

 Cold Pizzas is a simple web mock-app designed to facilitate the process of ordering pizzas.
 With this app, users can easily browse and filter pizzas based on allergens, add their desired pizzas to the basket, make edits to the selected pizzas in the basket, and ultimately place their orders.

 ### Installation ###